Are you still deciding if “that freelancing stuff” is for you?

 - You can build a solid six-figure network

-Have you heard that relationship is everything is business?
+Have you heard that relationship is everything in business?
 It is 10X easier to recruit affiliates, do joint ventures, partnership and even find investors when you have a solid network.

-The work of successful freelancing is directly connected to build ongoing quality relationships, that you can profit from months and years to come
+To build a successful freelance business, you need to continually build quality relationships that you can profit from months and years to come.

 - Every client you get is yours to keep